SDPB Arts

 That's kind of why I thought anything to, you know, do something with art.

-And then I just thought, well, I'm gonna pursue this art.
+And then I just thought, well, I'm going to pursue this art.

-I started out in commercial art actually, but that wasn't my thing.
+I started out in commercial art, actually, but that was not my thing.

 And so I just wanted painting.